 This scroll reach heat map indicates that, during the several days studied, almost half of the visitors to the portfolio page scrolled to the bottom.
 The dashed line marks the scroll reach average.
 The portfolio page is long and I was concerned that few visitors would have made the complete descent.
 But the page is still growing and eventually a different design may become more appropriate than the one analyzed.

-A representative usability test script I wrote (upper image).
+A representative usability test script I wrote (top image).
 Instructions from the Enroll app (middle image) for the variation test images (below).